 The new face of the Hitchlog

-Greetings everybody from the La Gomera in the Canaries ☀️.
+Greetings everybody from the Canaries ☀️.
 I spent the last three months rewriting the entire hitchlog app and today, I can finally ship it 🎉 😄.
 The first commit of the hitchlog was on October 14th, which is now 12 years ago 🤯, mind blown.
 After it went online, it amazed me how other travellers used it to document their hitchhiking experiences.

 For example there is maddythewanderer or platschi who have notoriously logged their hitchhiking trips meticulously good and earned a place in the (old) hitchlog hall of fame statistics section with over 80000 hitchhiked kilometers.